Krishpraj/rendr/README.md

 ## How It Works

 1. You describe a 3D model in the chat
-2. The backend runs a multi-stage pipeline: **Analyze → Generate → Validate → Review**
+2. The backend runs a multi-stage LangGraph pipeline: **Analyze → Generate → Validate → Review**
+3. The **Review** step uses a [Railtracks](https://github.com/railtracks/railtracks) agent with tool nodes to validate parameters and check geometry best practices
-3. OpenSCAD code is generated, compiled to STL via WASM in the browser, and rendered in a 3D viewer
+4. OpenSCAD code is generated, compiled to STL via WASM in the browser, and rendered in a 3D viewer
-4. You can refine the model with follow-up prompts
+5. You can refine the model with follow-up prompts
-5. Export as `.scad` or `.png`
+6. Export as `.scad` or `.png`

 ## Backend Configuration